nboldhq/docs/src/api/best-practices.md

 ### Evolvable enums

 Client applications can be broken by the addition of members to an existing enum.
-For some newer enums in SalesTim API, a mechanism is available to allow for adding new members without incurring a breaking change.
+For some newer enums in nBold API, a mechanism is available to allow for adding new members without incurring a breaking change.
 On these newer enums, you'll see a common *sentinel* member called `unknownFutureValue` that demarcates known and unknown enum members.
 Known members will have a number less than the sentinel member, while unknown members will be greater in value.

 ## Reliability and support
-To ensure reliability and facilitate support for your application, generate a unique GUID and send it on each SalesTim API REST request.
-This will help SalesTim investigate any errors more easily if you need to report an issue with SalesTim API.
+To ensure reliability and facilitate support for your application, generate a unique GUID and send it on each nBold API REST request.
+This will help nBold investigate any errors more easily if you need to report an issue with nBold API.
-To do so, on every request to SalesTim API, generate a unique GUID, send it in the `client-request-id` HTTP request header, and also log it in your application's logs.
+To do so, on every request to nBold API, generate a unique GUID, send it in the `client-request-id` HTTP request header, and also log it in your application's logs.

 <Classification label="public" />